knative-extensions/security-guard/KUBERNETES.md

 See the [installation script](./hack/kind/deployKind.sh) for a quick deployment of a secured-hello pod on Kind.

-The installation scripts install guard components and two example services:
+The installation script installs guard components and two example services:

 - The `secured-helloworld` pod demonstrates the recommended way to use [guard-rproxy](./cmd/guard-rproxy/README.md) as a sidecar protecting a user container that runs service logic.
 - The `myapp-guard` and `myapp` pods demonstrates a less recommended way to use [guard-rproxy](./cmd/guard-rproxy/README.md) as a separate pod in front of a user pod that runs service logic.

 ### Installing guard-service

 By default, [guard-service](cmd/guard-service/README.md) is installed in the `knative-serving` namespace.
-Therefore, [guard-rproxy](./cmd/guard-rproxy/README.md) will by default look for [guard-service](cmd/guard-service/README.md) in the url `"https://guard-service.knative-serving"` for production deployments and `"https://guard-service.knative-serving"` for non-production deployments.
+Therefore, [guard-rproxy](./cmd/guard-rproxy/README.md) will by default look for [guard-service](cmd/guard-service/README.md) in the url `"https://guard-service.knative-serving"`.

 If you are using a different namespace, you need to setup [guard-rproxy](./cmd/guard-rproxy/README.md)'s GUARD_URL env variable to ensure it can access [guard-service](cmd/guard-service/README.md).